mjsflames/c01w24-project-RxValidators/standups/Sprint 1 Stand Up Meetings.md

 - Added a function that updates the CSV file to have the generated unique codes for each verified prescriber
 - Updated my code so that it generates a unique PDF for each verified prescriber (based on their unique codes)

+Michelle:
+- Updated scripts to take from 2D array
+- Currently implementing functionality for if there are 2 people with the same name